RichardGSchmidt/genetic-dash/README.md

 After completing a run the following visualizations / tools will become available for use:

 >1.
-Interactive Map view with color coded truck routes. (shown above) with a slider bar for exploring the different best solutions discovered through each run. (shown below)
+Interactive Map view with color coded truck routes. (shown above) with a slider bar for exploring the different best solutions discovered through each run.
 >3.
 Truck Loadout viewer.
 Used to validate data and display route information to the user. (shown above)
 >4.
 Stacked Cost Line Graph.
 Useful for tracking the progression of cost reduction. (shown below)
 >5.
 Bar Chart showing the magnitude of cost improvement per generation.
 Useful for analyzing for stagnation. (shown below)